 The Formal Bio

 Britt-Mari Sykes PhD is a Career Counselor, Certified Career Strategist (CCS), Certified Work-Life Strategist (CWS), Certified Employment Strategist (CES), and founder of Integrative Career Counseling.
 She is also an independent contractor with YourTherapist Psychotherapy and Counseling.
 Based in Ottawa, Britt-Mari works with clients in Canada, in the United States and internationally.
-She earned her PhD from the University of Ottawa and specializes in existential and humanistic psychotherapies.
+She earned her PhD from the University of Ottawa and specializes in existential, experiential and narrative psychotherapies.
 Britt-Mari is the author of Questioning Psychological Health and Well-Being (2010), a historical and contemporary examination of the meaning of psychological health and development.
-She is currently working on her second book: a collection of essays on education and vocation from an existential analytic perspective.
-For the past 12 years Britt-Mari has guest-lectured extensively in classrooms and at conferences in Canada, the USA and Europe on the history of existential psychology, the theory of Existential Analysis, meaningful and fulfilling living and on creating vocation.
+She is currently working on her second book: a collection of essays on the meaning of career and career development from an existential coaching perspective.
+Britt-Mari has guest-lectured extensively in classrooms and at conferences in Canada, the USA and Europe on the history of existential psychology, the theory of Existential Analysis, meaningful and fulfilling living, and on developing meaningful careers.
 She has served on panels at international conferences on human development, ethics in everyday life and the value of work.
 Active in community engagement, Britt-Mari is a mentor with Big Brothers Big Sisters Ottawa, and volunteers as a Life Path coach and facilitator with the Discover Year program.
 For 3 years she served as a Family Advisor and committee member on a variety of mental health projects/initiatives at CHEO (Children's Hospital of Eastern Ontario) and The Ontario Centre of Excellence for Child and Youth Mental Health.